 All PACCP members are responsible to be familiar with this Code and its application to everyday conduct, counselling practice, and in the resolution of ethical dilemmas.
 Members commit to ethical behaviour which is consistent with the underlying principles and values of this Code, as well as to the relevant laws, regulations, and policies which are applicable to the counselling profession.

 Ethical dilemmas may arise in counselling practice.
 The counsellor is responsible to correctly apply the pertinent Code item as a guiding principle for decision-making.
 In such matters, the counsellor should prayerfully utilize an accepted Ethical Decision-making Model approach.

-Principle 1: Respectful Relationships
+Principle 1: Respectful Therapeutic Relationships

-- 1.1 Counsellors seek to maintain high standards of competence and ethical behaviour, continuing education, and Godly self-care. - 1.1.1 Counsellors comply with the relevant laws, regulations, and policies which are applicable to the counselling profession. - 1.2 Integrity Counsellors seek to represent the profession in a respectful manner with integrity, accepting responsibility for the consequences of their actions. - 1.2.1 Counsellors participate in only those practices which are respectful of the legal, civic, and moral rights of others, and act to safeguard the dignity and rights of their clients, students, employees, and research participants. - 1.3 Counsellors accurately represent qualifications, education, experience, competence, and affiliations, in all forms of communication including advertising.
-If the counsellor becomes aware of misinterpretation of the above, the counsellor shall immediately clarify any misunderstanding, and shall correct any inaccuracies in all forms of communications. - 1.3.1 Counsellors demonstrate academic integrity related to documents, writings, and other works, including adhering to all applicable copyright laws. - 1.4 Relationships with clients Counsellors promote the welfare of the client by respecting the client's God-given dignity, knowledge, insight, and experience. - 1.5 Power Differential: Counsellors recognize the power differential implicit within every therapeutic relationship and seek to minimize the potential negative impact of that differential. - 1.5.1.
+- 1.1 High Standards: Counsellors seek to maintain high standards of competence and ethical behaviour, continuing education, and Godly self-care. - 1.1.1 Counsellors comply with the relevant laws, regulations, and policies which are applicable to the counselling profession. - 1.2 Integrity: Counsellors seek to represent the profession in a respectful manner with integrity, accepting responsibility for the consequences of their actions. - 1.2.1 Counsellors participate in only those practices which are respectful of the legal, civic, scripturally focused, and moral rights of others, and act to safeguard the dignity and rights of their clients, students, employees, and research participants. - 1.3 Accurate Representation: Counsellors accurately represent professional standing(s), qualifications, education, experience, competence, and affiliations, in all forms of communication including advertising.
+If the counsellor becomes aware of misinterpretation of the above, the counsellor shall immediately clarify any misunderstanding, and shall correct any inaccuracies in all forms of communications. - 1.3.1 Counsellors demonstrate academic integrity related to documents, writings, and other works, including adhering to all applicable copyright laws. - 1.4 Relationships with Clients: Counsellors promote the welfare of the client by respecting the client's God-given dignity, knowledge, insight, and experience. - 1.5 Power Differential: Counsellors recognize the power differential implicit within every therapeutic relationship and seek to minimize the potential negative impact of that differential. - 1.5.1.
 Counsellors are responsible for ensuring the therapeutic relationship is not compromised by their own needs, opinions or beliefs. - 1.5.2.
-Counsellors recognize that they are ethically accountable to their clients and it is their responsibility to remain accountable for relationships with former clients.
+Counsellors recognize that they are ethically accountable to their clients, and it is their responsibility to remain accountable for relationships with former clients.
 Counsellors must consider the possible consequences of entering into friendships, business relationships, training, supervision, and other relationships with these clients.
 Any changes in the counsellor-client relationship need to be discussed with the client and in supervision.
-The decision regarding any relationship, other than a counselling relationship, with a former client needs to take into account the power differential present in the therapeutic relationship. (adapted from New Zealand Christian Counsellors Association, 2018, p.
-5) - 1.6 Counsellors participate in only those practices which are respectful of the legal and scripturally focused rights of others, and act to safeguard the dignity and rights of their clients, students, and research participants. - 1.7 Counsellors do not practice, condone, facilitate, or collaborate with any form of discrimination - 1.8 Counsellors abstain from all forms of harassment. - 1.9 Counsellors abstain from forming romantic relationships and from all sexual intimacy with current clients, spouses and/or partners, or family of these clients.
-Counsellors do not counsel persons with whom they have had a romantic and/or sexual relationship.
+The decision regarding any relationship, other than a counselling relationship, with a former client needs to take into account the power differential present in the therapeutic relationship.
+(Adapted from New Zealand Christian Counsellors Association, 2018, p.
+5) - 1.6 Non-Discrimination: Counsellors do not practice, condone, facilitate, or collaborate with any form of discrimination - 1.7 Harassment: Counsellors abstain from all forms of harassment.